-To disinfect water with iodine, you need tincture of iodine (2% in liquid form) or iodine tablets.
+To disinfect water with iodine, you need liquid iodine (2%) or iodine tablets.
 If you use tablets, follow the directions on the package.
 If you use liquid iodine, follow the directions listed below.
 You can buy iodine at most drugstores and some outdoor supply or camping stores.

-Liquid iodine works best when added to warm water at a temperature of 20 ˚C (68 ˚F).
+Liquid iodine works best when you add it to warm water at a temperature of 20˚C (68˚F).

 If you have any questions about your water, call an

 Alberta Health Services Environmental Public Health office in your area.

 This material is for information purposes only.
 It should not be used in place of medical advice, instruction, or treatment.
 If you have questions, talk with your doctor or appropriate healthcare provider.
 This information may be printed and distributed without permission for non-profit, education purposes.
 The content on this page may not be changed without consent of the author.
 Contact firstname.lastname@example.org.